Main Street Vision

 - Promote Diverse Housing Stock for Multiple Age Groups and Income Levels

 - Retain and Respect the Small-Town Feel

-Rolesville is also embarking on a Wayfinding Program throughout town with new signage incorporating the Town logo.
+Rolesville has also embarked on a Wayfinding Program throughout town with new signage incorporating the Town logo.